craigmonson/terraform-provider-validate/README.md

 ```
 make tf-test
 ```
-which will execute a terraform template with passinchecks.
+which will execute a terraform template with passing checks.
 Similarly, to execute a terraform template with _failing_ checks, run:
 ```
 make tf-test-fail